kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 This feature is available only for Gloo Edge Enterprise v1.12.x and later.
 {{% /notice %}}

 When you enable caching during installation, the caching server deployment is automatically created for you and is managed by Gloo Edge.
 Then, you must configure an HTTP or HTTPS listener to cache responses for its upstream services.
-When the listener routes a request to an upstream, the response from the upstream is automatically cached for one hour.
+When the listener routes a request to an upstream, the response from the upstream is automatically cached for one hour, unless otherwise specified by sending a `cache-control` request header.
 All subsequent requests receive the cached response.

 ## Deploy the caching server

 Create a caching server during Gloo Edge Enterprise installation time, and specify any Redis overrides.

 1. [Install Gloo Edge Enterprise version 1.12.x or later by using Helm]({{% versioned_link_path fromRoot="/installation/enterprise/#customizing-your-installation-with-helm" %}}).
 In your `values.yaml` file, specify the following settings:

+   {{% notice note %}}
+   Due to a known issue in Gloo Edge Enterprise 1.12.x, make sure to use the current 1.13.0-rc3 release to try out caching.
+Run the following command to install Gloo Edge: `helm install -n gloo-system --create-namespace gloo-ee gloo-ee/gloo-ee -f values.yaml --devel --version v1.13.0-rc3 --set-string license_key=<license-key>`
+   {{% /notice %}}

    * Caching server: Set `global.extensions.caching.enabled: true` to enable the caching server deployment.
    * Redis overrides: By default, the caching server uses the Redis instance that is deployed with Gloo Edge.
 To use your own Redis instance, such as in production deployments:
      * Set `redis.disabled` to `true` to disable the default Redis instance.